American to unite with US Airways to create No.1 carrier

 "Those passengers in smaller markets will lose some service or they will have to pay higher rates because there will be fewer flights" as the big airlines continue to curb unprofitable or less-travelled routes, Alukos said.

 Still, for US Airways customers, the deal will bring a broader choice of international flight destinations as the combined carrier leverages its membership in the oneworld global alliance.
-Its members include Asia's Cathay Pacific (0293.HK), Japan Airlines (9201.T) as well as Australia's Qantas (QAN.AX).
+Its members include Asia's Cathay Pacific, Japan Airlines as well as Australia's Qantas.

 New routes are expected, particularly in Asia, starting with Dallas-Forth Worth to Seoul later this year, Horton said.